 On the one hand, you don’t have to worry about opening up a brick and mortar with all of the precautions and social distancing guidelines that apply.
 On the other hand, lots of people have far less money to spend right now and will not be looking for more than the necessities.
 Purchases will be down.

-And as a startup, you also have the added stressor of not having the cash reserves to easily make it through a crisis, such as the long-established “big boys” do.
+And as an e-commerce startup, you also have the added stressor of not having the cash reserves to easily make it through a crisis, such as the long-established “big boys” do.
 And investors are not as free and loose with their money as they were before this.
 During the recession of 2008, for example, startup funding all but dried up.
 In short, everyone is tightening the belt.

 Fortunately, not in any small way due to the coronavirus crisis, the eCommerce markets are currently thriving and growing at unprecedented rates through going online and actively engaging a more international market.
 It is neither overly expensive nor challenging to begin doing business under COVID-19 and going online to weather the storm.
 Doing business during COVID-19, or even going online after the global pandemic has subsided should not be an exceptional challenge for the entrepreneurial spirit.